fulldiveVR/e-browser-core/components/brave_perf_predictor/README.md

-# AI Wiz Performance Predictor
+# AI Wize Performance Predictor

 This component is based on our [blog post](https://aiwize.com/accurately-predicting-ad-blocker-savings/).